johnclaro/foobar/README.md

 ## Progress

 I'm not doing these challenges at the moment as they take a lot of time to complete and are mentally exhausting.

-As there are no deadlines and I can resume whenever,
-I want to give these challenges my 100% effort without looking up the answers online as that would be cheating.
+There are no deadlines and I can resume whenever so I want to do these challenges again with my undivided attention.